yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 different thing.
 Most programmers are simply afraid of that, and they make up many excuses for why they are not there.
 Don't be one of them.
 Yes, it's difficult, it's stressful, it will consume a lot of your private time, and nobody will pay you for it.
-Do it anyway&mdash;this is the fastest way to grow.
+Do it anyway---this is the fastest way to grow.
 Moreover, I would recommend you try to open as much source code as possible, even if you write it for private and commercial projects.
 Some companies won't be against that.